 3. Maintain your bin

 It doesn’t take a ton of effort to maintain a compost bin, but there are a few things you’ll need to do.
-First, each time you add more materials, make sure that you mix it in well with the lower layers.
+First, each time you add more materials, make sure that you mix them well with the lower layers.
 This will help it decompose faster.
-A pitchfork is one of the most helpful garden tools for this.
+A Pitchfork is one of the most helpful garden tools for this.

 Next, you’ll want to monitor the moisture and keep it at the appropriate level.
 Ideally, the inside of your bin should be about as moist as a wet sponge that has been wrung out.

 If it dries out, add more water.
 If it seems too wet, then add some dry materials (see the list above).
 You’ll also want to turn over the contents of your bin at least once a week.
 This will help add oxygen to the mix which helps things decompose and will reduce the odor it creates.

 When the homemade compost soil is ready it will be dark, crumbly, and have an earthy smell.
 This will usually take a minimum of four to six months from the time you first start.
 When you’re sure the process is finished, harvest the compost and use it in your garden!